Omni-guides/Tuxborn/EmissariesReadMe.md

 Chests lack opening animations that is because Medieval Chests doesn't have them at this point in time.

+Controlers sometimes don't seem to work with Eot on windows, hit the XBOX/GUIDE or similar button ones when in game and that will fix it.

 ### <ins>Installing your own mods</ins>

 Your are free to install you own mods into Emissaries of Tux, but this voids your offical support.
 If you do still want/need help look for the modlist-modifications channel in the discord.
 It's highly recommended that you look at these guides before you make any changes [Lively's modding wiki](https://github.com/LivelyDismay/Learn-To-Mod/wiki) and [Althro's resources](https://github.com/The-Animonculory/Modding-Resources)